goldenstasteworriors/TienKung-Lab/README.md

 - Install Isaac Lab by following the [installation guide](https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/index.html).
 We recommend using the conda installation as it simplifies calling Python scripts from the terminal.

-- Clone this repository separately from the Isaac Lab installation (i.e. outside the `IsaacLab` directory):
+- Clone this repository separately from the Isaac Lab installation (i.e. outside the `IsaacLab` directory)

 - Using a python interpreter that has Isaac Lab installed, install the library